aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

 ## Adding a lambda function URL

-To provide easy HTTP access to our Lambda function, we'll use the [aws_lambda_function_url](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lambda_function_url) resource in Terraform.
+To provide easy HTTP access to our Lambda function, we'll use the [aws_lambda_function_url](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lambda_function_url) resource.
 This is a simpler alternative to setting up an API Gateway and is suitable for our project's scope.

 ### Why choose this over API Gateway?

-While API Gateway offers a range of features like request validation, rate limiting, and more advanced routing options, it can be overkill for simpler applications like this hands-on demo.
-In contrast, Lambda Function URLs allows for direct HTTP invocation of Lambda functions without the additional overhead and complexity of API Gateway.
+API Gateway offers a range of features like request validation, rate limiting, and more advanced routing options, but it can be overkill for simpler applications like this demo.
+In contrast, lambda function URLs allows for direct HTTP invocation.

 ### Step 1: Append the lambda function URL to the 'lambda.tf' file

-We'll be appending the resource code of our lambda function URL to the existing `lambda.tf` file.
+Add the following code to the existing `lambda.tf` file:
-Add the following code:

 ```hcl
 resource "aws_lambda_function_url" "url_1" {